Roth Conversions — Not the Best Solution for Many Households

 This is a slightly more sophisticated strategy for higher-income, higher-net-worth households primarily before age 70½.

-You can contribute a large amount of appreciated stock (or cash) to a Donor-Advised Fund (DAF) in a high-income year to get a substantial itemized deduction.
-You then use the large itemized deduction to offset potential taxes from a Roth conversion.
+Bunching multiple years of charitable donations into one tax year (combined with state and local taxes and mortgage interest) can result in a large itemized deduction.
+One way to do this is to contribute a large amount of appreciated stock (or cash) to a Donor-Advised Fund (DAF) in a high-income year.
+You can then use the large itemized deduction to offset potential taxes from a significant Roth conversion.

 Example: A 60-year-old couple in a 24% or higher tax bracket contributes $100K of stock to a DAF.
 If they pay $20K in state/local income taxes, $12K in real estate taxes, and $10K in mortgage interest, they will have a $142K itemized deduction that is about $110K more than the standard deduction.* They can then convert about $110K of Traditional IRA money to a Roth, using the itemized deduction to shield that conversion from tax.